Skip to content

 The app directory contains the core code of your application.
 It's divided into a few sub-directories:

 • console - Contains the console commands for your application.
 These are used to perform tasks on the command line.
+You can check the console commands documentation for more information.

 • controllers - Contains the controllers for your application.
 These are used to handle HTTP requests.